Succeeding With Your Lawyer image

 For your lawyer to best represent you, he requires your assistance and full cooperation.
 After all, no lawyer can maximize your chances before a jury, negotiate a plea bargain, or even properly investigate the circumstances that resulted in your being charged without your assistance.

-What Do I Tell My Boston Criminal Lawyer?
+What Do I Tell My Cambridge Criminal Lawyer?

 The truth.